I stared up at my house before glancing at the sold sign that was planted in the yard. I supposed it was no longer my house.

 I waved at Ramona one last time while Whiskey was barking at her, his tail hitting my arm.

 “Calm down boy,” I grumbled and shoved his butt away from me.
 He sat down in the seat before looking over at me.
-I smiled and mumbled good boy while rubbing his head.
+I smiled and mumbled a good boy while rubbing his head.

 My dad pulled out of the driveway and I followed him.